A “real life” Facebook Custom Audience example…

 Let’s have a closer look at each of them.

 If you’re already familiar with Custom Audience types, scroll down for eight solid gold retargeting ideas.
 You don’t want to miss those!

-Creating A Facebook Custom Audience From Customer Files
+Creating A Facebook Custom Audience From Customer Lists

-This type of Facebook Custom Audience is based on your existing customer files, e.g. lists of email accounts, phone numbers or app IDs.
+This type of Facebook Customer List Custom Audience is based on your existing customer files, e.g. lists of email accounts, phone numbers or app IDs.

 You already know that the people subscribed to your email newsletters are interested in your content and offers.
 So why not nudge them to become paying customers?

-1. Go to Facebook Business Manager and find Audiences.
-(If you don’t have Business Manager yet, I highly recommend you upgrade your account.)
+1. Go to Facebook Business Manager and click Audiences in the left drop-down menu.
+(If you don’t have a Business Manager yet, I highly recommend you create one.)

 2. From the options, select “Create a Custom Audience”.

 3. Select the “Customer List” option.

-4. Choose whether you’d like to add a customer file or import contacts from MailChimp.
+4. Choose whether you’d like to import contacts from Mailchimp or upload a customer list.